Dynamic Mixture of Experts Models for Online Prediction: Conclusions

 We propose an efficient SMC algorithm for sequential inference and online prediction that is tailored to handle the proposed model class with potentially high-dimensional parameter spaces.
 The algorithm handles models with static and dynamic parameters in a unified way.

 The model is applied to online prediction of the number of faults in a continuously upgraded large-scale industrial software project.
 We show that allowing the parameters to evolve over time greatly improves the model's predictive performance.
-A simulation study documents that the proposed model selection procedure is i) effective in reducing flexibility when data comes from a static single-component model, ii) able to fit data from multi-component models with time-varying parameters.
+A simulation study documents that the proposed model selection procedure is i) effective in reducing flexibility when data comes from a static single-component model, ii) able to fit data from multi-component models with time-varying parameters, and iii) it is fast and generates an effective sample size rate that is superior to the state-of-the-art particle filter which uses a proposal density designed via the local linearization of the target density.

 \phantomsection